apache/datafusion-comet/README.md

 using a single executor with 8 cores.
 See the [Comet Benchmarking Guide](https://datafusion.apache.org/comet/contributor-guide/benchmarking.html) for details of the environment used for these benchmarks.

-When using Comet, the overall run time is reduced from 616 seconds to 379 seconds, a 1.62x speedup, with query 1 running more than 7x faster than Spark.
+When using Comet, the overall run time is reduced from 616 seconds to 374 seconds, a 1.6x speedup, with query 1 running 9x faster than Spark.

 Running the same queries with DataFusion standalone (without Spark) using the same number of cores results in a 3.6x speedup compared to Spark.